 Try to Do Something New

 Home remedies for depression don’t always have to be confined to the four walls of your home.
-Try learning something new – a new language, a new form of dance, painting, or singing.
+Try learning something new – a new language, a new form of dance, painting or singing.
 Go to various events in your city, spend time, have fun, make friends.
-Try out a new cafe, read a new book, re-read an old favorite, watch a funny movie, cook, bake – fail the first few times but do it nevertheless.
-Learning something new will fill you with satisfaction, and there will be no pressure because it will be something interesting.
+Try out a new cafe, read a new book, re-read an old favourite, watch a funny movie, cook, bake – fail the first few times but do it nevertheless.
+Learning something new will fill you with satisfaction and there will be no pressure because it will be something interesting.